sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

 ![](2019-08-12-23-24-17.png)

-If you look carefully, you'll notice we don't even have a `Processor` in there! (nit: actually the Source and Sink are ProcessorNodes) We had one when we were using the high-level DSL "KSTREAM-MERGE" (it was just a passthrough).
+If we look carefully, we'll notice we don't even have a `Processor` in there! (nit: actually the Source and Sink are ProcessorNodes) We had one when we were using the high-level DSL "KSTREAM-MERGE" (it was just a passthrough).
 Thanks to the Processor API, we can plug directly multiples Sources to a Sink.

 This is probably something that can be automatically optimized away when optimizations are on (it does not do it right now).

 This lead to the question: which optimizations are possible, are going to be possible, and how Kafka Streams does them?

 # StreamThreads & Backpressure